 Some years ago, I read a book by Barbara Tuchman titled The March of Folly.
 It was so influential, for me at least, that I used it in my master’s thesis.
 It was a historical survey of societies pursuing policies contrary to their own interests.
 Tuchman examined several examples (Renaissance popes prompt Protestant secession, the British loss of the North American colonies, the United States in Vietnam), but one of the common themes was that the stupidity of these policies wasn’t something that only became apparent with hindsight.
-No, the sheer dumbfuckery had to be obvious right then and there.
+No, the sheer idiocy had to be obvious right then and there.

 Of course, Silhouette Man makes the point a lot more succinctly.
 And it applies to Canada as well.

 (H/t Brad Fraser and James Shakey.)

 Apparently the U.S., unlike India, has moved past its own backward history of victim-blaming.
 Apparently, I am to believe, according to the New York Times and Nicholas Kristof, that it is India which must deal with its sexual violence.
 And the Good Mr. Kristoff and the New York Times know this because the US has dealt with its own sexual violence.
 It’s now in the past, judging from the smug authority of the Times.